 Refers to a specific color within the visible spectrum of light, defined by its dominant wavelength.

-- 1 Expand Digital Panel Properties in Advanced View. - 2 Click AvivoTM Color. - 3 Adjust the Hue control slider to the desired position.
+- 1 From the Tree View pane, expand Digital Panel Properties. - 2 Click AvivoTM Color. - 3 Adjust the Hue control slider to the desired position.

 Set Saturation

 Saturation refers to the intensity of a color in an image.